Quan3Xin/cnn_birds/README.md

-# CNN's. the brids dataset from kiggle dataset .
+# CNN's. the birds dataset from kiggle dataset .
 ## Using TF framework...
 ### acc is 0.69